nemtsov/conways-game-of-life-vue/README.md

-# Conway's Game of Live in VUE
+# Conway's Game of Life in VUE

 `npm install && npm start`